 Can you Replace Fret Markers?

-If, on the other hand, you have large or decorative guitar inlays already, this is less possible.
-Changing out the circles requires drilling, measuring and gluing in new ones.
+If you have large or decorative guitar inlays already, this is less possible.
+Changing out the circles requires drilling, measuring, and gluing in new ones.

 Only if you’re just sticking with round dots.
-If, on the other hand, you want a more decorative inlay, then a professional will likely be required.
+If you want a more decorative inlay, then a professional will be needed.

 Guitar Fret Marker Stickers

 Perhaps you do not have dots or fretboard markers on your guitar and want to take advantage of the benefits.
-There are marker stickers on the market that can be placed either on the finger board or side of the neck.
+There are marker stickers on the market that can be put either on the fingerboard or the side of the neck.

-There are also stickers that have notes on them that can be placed at the correct position.
+There are also stickers that have notes on them that can be placed in the correct position.
 This can help you to immediately recognize the note and fret.
-Many new players take advantage of these stickers and are getting great results memorizing them this way.
+Many new players take advantage of these stickers.
+They are getting great results memorizing them this way.

 They are very cheap and can possibly help if you’re struggling to memorize the notes on the fretboard.

-But if you are just getting started, take advantage of these guitar fretboard markers and make them a part of how you learn.
+But if you are getting started, take advantage of guitar fretboard markers.
+Make them a part of how you learn.
 They will help you progress much quicker if you do!

 Do you need fret markers?

 While the dots on a guitar are used to help a player find any position on the fretboard, they are not required.
-This is more helpful to beginner and intermediate players, but is not necessary to play the guitar.
-Classical models normally don’t have them, and guitarists learn to play without them and very well.
+This is more helpful to beginner and intermediate players.
+B it’s not necessary to play the guitar.
+Classical models don’t have them, and guitarists learn to play without them and very well.